-JOANN has always stood for inclusivity, and we believe there is no room for discrimination of any kind in our company or in our society.
+JOANN has always stood for inclusivity, and we believe there is no room for discrimination of any kind in our Company or in our society.
 We are incredibly proud of the beautiful and diverse communities we serve, inspire and work beside.
 It is our responsibility to support those who are underrepresented in our industry, and to provide visibility for these groups.
 We aim to build a future together that focuses on treating all humans with the dignity and respect they deserve.
-For our team members, we have established an internal Diversity & Inclusion Council, comprised of team members across the organization.
-The Council works collaboratively on ways to further change at JOANN, discuss current events and exchange open and honest dialogue.
+For our team members, we have established an internal Diversity & Inclusion Council ("Council"), comprised of team members across the organization.
+The Council works collaboratively on ways to effect further change at JOANN, discuss current events and exchange open and honest dialogue about how diversity and inclusion can be enhanced at the Company.
 Through educational programs, cultural calendars, developmental workshops and learning tools, we are creating an environment where all team members can be their authentic selves and contribute at their highest level.
+During fiscal 2023, our team hosted a monthly education series open to all team members, featuring both internal and external speakers across a broad range of topics.
+We also traveled across the nation for a Diversity & Inclusion Roadshow to ensure all field team members are aligned to JOANN's mission of inclusivity.
+Additionally, during fiscal 2023, Newsweek named JOANN one of America's Greatest Workplaces for Diversity as well as one of America's Greatest Workplaces for Women.